-Natural bridges rock formations with openings underneath mainly due to erosion, It could be a landscape arch or primarily water formed.
+Natural bridges are rock formations with openings underneath mainly due to erosion.
+It could be a landscape arch or primarily water formed.

 - 1. Rainbow Bridge, Utah

 - 3. Durdle Door, U.K.

 - 6. Hvítserkur, Iceland

 - 11. El Arco de Cabo San Lucas, Mexico